jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

 - %sh: it executes shell code only on the local driver machine which leads to significant performance overhead; it runs only on the Apache Spark driver, not on the worker nodes.

+### Job API

+- 2 POST requests (same job) to the endpoint ‘api/2.1/jobs/create’: 2 jobs with the same name created in the workspace but has different job_id
+- For each run, it has a unique run_id, and for each task, there is also a unique run_id

 ## Improving performance

 ### Partitioning